Transgender Breast Surgery: FTM and MTF Scottsdale Phoenix

 To help minimize any post-operative bruising, swelling and discomfort, a snug form-fitting dressing is placed around the chest following surgery and kept on for a few days.
 This is then replaced with a form-fitting garment that is worn for at least one to two weeks thereafter.

 The majority of patients experience only a mild degree of discomfort that can typically be alleviated with oral medication.
-Most individuals feel well enough to return to school and/or non-strenuous office jobs within a few days of surgery but any vigorous physical activity or heavy lifting will need to be avoided for a minimum of three weeks.
+Most individuals feel well enough to return to school and/or non-strenuous office jobs within a few days of surgery but any vigorous physical activity or heavy lifting will need to be avoided for a minimum of three to four weeks.